Fast Forward To

 You’ll only use one die in this version of the game.
 Roll a six to win, roll a one and you’ll lose.
 Any other number will become the Point number.
 You’ll then have three chances to roll that number again.
 If you roll a one, you’ll lose.
 If you don’t hit the point number, the game resets.

-Craps culture
+Craps Culture

 Being such a popular game, Craps has developed its own sort of culture, including a whole set of superstitions and terminology.